paperbenni/paperbenni.github.io/content/posts/niri.md

 # GitHub wikis

-I much prefer vitepress or mkdocs material over github wikis.
+I much prefer VitePress or MkDocs Material over GitHub wikis.
-They provide search, better performance, navigation and styling.
+They provide search, better performance, navigation, and styling.
 I would love for niri to switch to one of these.